 DCYF Intake

 DCYF Intake screens more than 100,000 calls a year.
-While most calls are about potential abuse or neglect of children and youth, some are also parents or community members requesting services.
+While most calls are about potential child abuse or neglect, some are also parents or community members requesting services.
 Not every call alleging abuse or neglect screens in for CPS Intervention.
 Only reports that meet the statutory definition for Washington state will be assigned to a CPS pathway.
-View the Child Welfare Overview 2024 to see the volume of calls, responses, and data related to open child welfare cases.
+For reference, in 2025, there were 122,222 reports of abuse and neglect to intake, 43,311 screened in for a response and 60,636 children required a face-to-face response.

 Child Protective Services